 There are plenty of fantastic harnesses to discourage pulling from your dog to suit all kinds of needs and budgets.
-For example, the Julius-K9 no-pull harness is an excellent choice for large dogs and are standard golden retriever dog harnesses.
+For example, the Julius-K9 no-pull harness is an excellent choice for large dogs.

 You could also opt for a Halti.
 A Halti is basically a head collar.
 The idea behind it is that it is an efficient way for dog owners to deter pulling, as dogs cannot put enough weight behind their heads to pull forward efficiently.
 Some dog owners prefer Haltis to front clips for this reason – the choice is yours.

 So – what’s the best type of dog harness – one that’s a front clip or a back clip?